I recently received the following email from a reader:

 I think we misunderstand what God is teaching us about love and forgiveness.
 Is it loving to enable bullies?
 Who are we “loving” when we do that?
 We aren’t loving anyone, including the bully.
 In fact, Patrick Doyle often says that the most loving thing you can do to someone who is harming you is (drum roll, please) STOP THEM!!!

 Maybe if everyone in the bully’s life refused to put up with his $%#! he’d decide his way of relating wasn’t working, and he’d get some help to learn new skills.
 But even if he didn’t, at least everyone around him would be speaking truth into his life, and TRUTH is always loving.
 Always.
 A friend of mine recently told me that she tells her kids the TRUTH is what keeps us safe.
 Lies and secrets put all of us in danger.
 Churches that collude with bullies put their entire congregations in danger.
-And covering up the lies and shaming behaviors of bullies puts the bully in danger of hellfire.
+And covering up the lies and shaming behaviors of bullies puts the bully in danger of losing his wife and children.
 This isn’t rocket science, but you’d think it was when you consider how most churches handle this kind of thing.

 Reinforce Your “No” by Being Willing to Give Up the Relationship